nab-os/LORE/README.md

 ## Why ?

 The purpose of this project is to create a simple and lightweight tool to use all the OpenGL's power.
-Another aim of this project is to stay cross-platform and open.

 ## Installation